Hall of Liberation at Kelheim

 The Befreiungshalle or Hall of Liberation is a stunning neoclassical rotunda sitting atop Mount Michelsberg in the southern German town of Kelheim.
 It was completed in 1863 and commemorates Germany’s victory over Napoleon in the 1813-15 Wars of Liberation.

 About Hall of Liberation at Kelheim

-The 45-metre high rotunda was commissioned by King Ludwig I of Bavaria and built to commemorate Germany’s victorious battles over Napoleon during the 1813 – 1815 Befreiungskriege, or Wars of Liberation.
+Designed from from plans drawn up 20 years previously by Friedrich von Gärtner, the 45-metre high rotunda was commissioned by King Ludwig I of Bavaria and built to commemorate Germany’s victorious battles over Napoleon during the 1813 – 1815 Befreiungskriege, or Wars of Liberation.

-As is evident from taking one step inside, it was modelled on the ancient Roman and Italian Renaissance architectural style of centrally-planned buildings.
-The 18 exterior buttresses that encircle the memorial are topped by huge allegories of Germanic tribes (‘18’ is significant, commemorating the Battle of Nations on 18th October 1813 when Napoleon’s troops suffered a crippling defeat).
+As is evident from taking one step inside, the hall was modelled on the ancient Roman and Italian Renaissance architectural style of centrally-planned buildings.
+The 18 exterior buttresses that encircle the memorial are topped by huge allegories of Germanic tribes.
+The number ‘18’ is significant as it commemorates the Battle of Nations on 18th October 1813, when Napoleon’s troops suffered a crippling defeat.

 The interior is equally as stunning as the outside.
 Take the steps inside and look up at 34 winged goddesses of victory surround the central atrium and between them are 17 shields, each one commemorating an individual battle.
 You can also climb to the top of the Befreiungshalle to see the Danube River Valley.